Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

     Binding below).
 When users become members of a Custom user group via a Binding propagation or LDAP synchronization, they are not automatically added as project members.

+Please note that:

+* Platform Administrators are excluded from the automated synchronization.
+They are considered being project administrator of all projects even when they are not explicitly member of.
+* Project Administrators cannot be removed from User Group and Project in one operation (as you can do with non project administrators).
+  You explicitly un-grant project administration capabilities first.

 Creating a User Group
 `````````````````````